 - improved communication between the workers and program representatives

 Downsizing as a Result of Foreign Trade

-If a company is downsizing as a result of foreign trade, a company official files a petition with the U.S. Department of Labor with that information.
+If a company is downsizing as a result of foreign trade, a petition is filed with the U.S. Department of Labor with that information.
+A petition may be filed by one of four ways: a company official, a state TAA representative, two or more workers, or a union representative.
 If Labor determines criteria are met to certify the petition, individual workers at that company who are impacted can apply for the benefits offered by Trade Act.

-Trade Act is a federal program that assists workers who have lost their jobs as a result of foreign trade by providing affected workers with opportunities to obtain training, resources and support to become reemployed.
+Trade Act is a federal program that assists workers who have lost their jobs as a result of foreign imports/exports of products or services by providing affected workers with opportunities to obtain training, resources and support to become reemployed.
 This program is offered at no cost to the employer.